-As you pursue treatment, there are several things you can do at home to reduce your risk of worsening varicose veins, as well as prevent further vein disease from developing.
+As you pursue treatment, there are several things you can do at home to reduce your risk of worsening a leg vein disease like varicose veins, as well as prevent further vein disease from developing.

 - Wear sunscreen: Excessive sun damage can weaken the blood vessels just beneath the skin, which increases your likelihood of developing varicose veins.

 - Wear compression hose: When possible, wear compression hose or socks.
 These are highly successful in reducing or even correcting minor varicose veins.

 - Stay active: An active lifestyle is one of the best preventative methods against varicose veins.
 Being active encourages proper blood flow, which decreases your risk of developing any form of vein disease.